 Assess the ability to efficiently operate and maintain the transmission system.

-Address requests for an economic study consistent with section 4.1.b of Attachment K.
+Address market efficiency issues.

 Address system performance in consideration of de-list bids and cleared demand bids consistent with sections 4.1(c) and 4.1(f) of Attachment K.